ngrok/ngrok-docs/docs/integrations/signalsciences/webhooks.md

 Signal Sciences sends different request body contents depending on the event that is being triggered.
 You can trigger new calls from Signal Sciences to your application by following the instructions below.

-1. Access the [Signal Sciences Dashboard](https://dashboard.signalsciences.net/), click ...
-(Create custom Signal)
+1. Access the [Signal Sciences Dashboard](https://dashboard.signalsciences.net/), sign in, and change your site display name.

     Confirm your localhost app receives an event notification and logs both headers and body in the terminal.